-January 5, 2023
+June 6, 2023

-An ongoing partnership between ScotRail and community volunteering charity, The Conservation Volunteers, has seen a number of biodiversity projects flourish across Scotland in 2022.
+ScotRail has marked World Environment Day (Monday, 5 June), by celebrating its ongoing partnership with community volunteering charity, The Conservation Volunteers, which has seen a number of biodiversity projects flourish across Scotland.

 The Conservation Volunteers (TCV) provide volunteer parties to work with ScotRail staff to help carry out biodiversity improvements in the community.